asynts/writer/Notes/0012_immutable-trees-are-difficult.md

         It's quite likely that some amount of code generation will be mandatory.

     -   It may not be the right call to use immutable trees for the layout because this could add a ton of complexity in the converter logic.
         However, it may be more flexible when more features are added to the engine later on.

+        We have to create a ton of intermediate lists, just to be able to iterate the tree.
+        This is likely necessary for the model tree but for the layout tree this is really bad.

+    -   I tried adding an additional phase where the object can be mutated and this is probably the way to go.
+        At this point, I should try to implement this in the actual writer application.

 ### Ideas